jrb28/telo-2022-16/CIFAR/readme.md

 To execute from the command line, open a command  prompt that recognizes the path to the python executable (either an Anaconda command prompt or a Windows command prompt if the environemnt variables are set properly to find the python executable) and execute this command (with some example input arguments):
 ><pre><code>python <em>file_path_to_code</em>/ga_cifar_worker.py 0 xxx xxx L2 rank-linear rand 0.9 xxx<\code></pre>

-If `gpu_mode` is `False`, then `tensorflow 2.0` will automatically use multiprocessing on however many CPUU cores are available.
+If `gpu_mode` is `False`, then `tensorflow 2.0` will automatically use multiprocessing on however many CPU cores are available.

 Output from this code includes the following items: